zhutmost/neuralzip/README.md

 NeuralZip originates from my another project, [an implementation of LSQ-Net](https://github.com/zhutmost/lsq-net), and now it is not limited to re-implement one or two quantization algorithms.

-It is driven by [PyTorch](https://pytorch.org), [PyTorch-Lightning](https://www.pytorchlightning.ai) and many other open-source projects.
+It is powered by [PyTorch](https://pytorch.org), [PyTorch-Lightning](https://www.pytorchlightning.ai) and many other open-source projects.
 Thanks for their excellent jobs.